yxtay/yxtay.github.io/_pages/about.md

 This includes developing data transformation pipelines, model development, model training scheduling, model serving, deployment and monitoring.

-I have been working in the data science field since 2015.
-My experience spans across industries such as insurance, government, ecommerce and travel.
+My experience in the data science field started in 2015 and has spanned across industries such as insurance, government, ecommerce and travel.
 This has given me professional experience on data science domains such as topic modelling, text classification,